DanielRaubal/DanielRaubal/README.md

 <br>
 <br>

+  # [Warrning] I don't like putting projects to github, so if you want to see more just send me a message! #

 `I'm programmer with over 3 years of experience in building games, windows applications, mobile applications and websites.
 I have strong communication, passion for (coding && drawing pixel art) and also I love learning new things.
 Also I love to work on arduino projects, mostly writing C code for RP2040 (it is far cheaper, faster, and has more flash)`

 <br>